AppHubPlatform/docs/getting-started.md

 If no AppHub cached builds are available, the SDK will default to using the build that was submitted to the App Store.

+Take a look at the AppHub starter project [AppDelegate.m](https://github.com/AppHubPlatform/AppHubStarterProject/blob/master/iOS/AppHubStarterProject/AppDelegate.m) for a full AppHub integration which allows your users to refresh the app when you push an update.

 ---

 <h3 short-title='Network Usage'>Network Usage</h3>